Rodolphus Allen Family Private Trust

-The Rodolphus Allen Family Private Trust is a group, which purports to be a property trust, operating in Ireland.
-While supporters of the group's methods have stated that it can exploit loopholes in mortgage documents to prevent the takeover of at-risk properties from bank repossession, a number of politicians, financial advisors and legal commentators have warned that the group's purpose is to scam investors and embezzle funds while claiming to place the property into a non-existent 'trust'.
+The Rodolphus Allen Family Private Trust was a group, purporting to be a property trust, operating in Ireland.
+While supporters of the group's methods stated that it could exploit loopholes in mortgage documents to prevent the takeover of at-risk properties from bank repossession, a number of politicians, financial advisors and legal commentators warned that the group's purpose was to scam investors and embezzle funds while claiming to place the property into a non-existent 'trust'.
 The group was set up by Charles Allen, a Kilkenny based landscape gardener.
+Other people, associated with the group's activities, included Ben Gilroy and Catriona Carey.
-It is neither registered as a company nor as a charity in the Republic of Ireland or in any way registered with any financial regulatory body.

-The group's operations have been labelled as "legal nonsense" in the High Court, as a "massive fraud and a scam" in Dáil Éireann, as having the "hallmarks of scam" by a senator in Seanad Éireann, and as "predatory behaviour on vulnerable debtors" by the Irish Mortgage Holders Organisation.
+The group was neither registered as a company nor as a charity in the Republic of Ireland or in any way registered with any financial regulatory body.
+Its operations were labelled as "legal nonsense" in the High Court, as a "massive fraud and a scam" in Dáil Éireann, as having the "hallmarks of scam" by a senator in Seanad Éireann, and as "predatory behaviour on vulnerable debtors" by the Irish Mortgage Holders Organisation.

 History

 The first mention of the 'trust' in the media was in July 2013 when the Irish Examiner reported that a number of indebted individuals had been pledging certain assets to this trust.
 The group appears to have been set up by the Kilkenny-based landscape gardener Charles Allen.

 The group became the subject of further headlines during the repossession of Kennycourt Stud Farm in Brannockstown, County Kildare, Ireland.
 The farm was due to be sold by Irish Bank Resolution Corporation, after its owner's inability to pay an outstanding loan of €814,000.
 A member/supporter of the group stated that the "owner", Eugene McDermott, had signed over his property to the trust and was now a "tenant" of the trust.

 In early September 2013, a notary public, previously employed by the group, ceased offering notarising services to the group.

 By late September 2013, High Court judge Sean Ryan had issued a warrant for the arrest of Charles Allen for "contempt of court orders".
 Allen was later arrested, and subsequently released after giving an undertaking "not to interfere with or trespass on" specific lands in County Kildare which were subject to receivership.
 A similar bench warrant was issued for the arrest of Ben Gilroy.
 Gilroy was given a suspended sentence after being found in contempt.

 As of late 2013, the Revenue Commissioners were reportedly "examining the operations" of the group, and a member of Seanad Éireann had reported it to the Gardaí.

 As of 2015, the Irish Mortgage Holders Organisation were continuing to warn mortgage holders of "predatory behaviour" by the organisation, while Allen reportedly could "not give any case numbers" for any repossession cases reputedly won by the group.

+Catriona Carey, who was convicted of tax offences in 2008, of theft and fraud in 2020 and later charged with breaches of company law and money laundering, was reportedly previously associated with the Rodolphus Allen Family Trust organisation.